 - 1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State. - 2.
-For the purposes of this Article, profits from the operation of ships or aircraft in international traffic shall include: - (a) profits derived from the rental of ships or aircraft operated in international traffic or profits derived from the rental of ships or aircraft if such profits are incidental to the profits to which the provisions of paragraph 1 apply; - (b) profits from the use or rental of containers and related equipment used in international traffic. - 3.
-The provisions of paragraph 1 shall also apply to profits from the participation in a pool, a joint business or an international operating agency.
+For the purposes of this Article, profits from the operation of ships or aircraft in international traffic shall include profits derived from the rental on a bare boat basis of ships or aircraft used in international traffic, if such profits are incidental to the profits to which the provisions of paragraph 1 apply. - 3.
+Profits of an enterprise of a Contracting State from the use or rental of containers (including trailers, barges and related equipment for the transport of containers) used for the transport in international traffic of goods or merchandise shall be taxable only in that State.

+4. The provisions of paragraph 1 shall also apply to profits from the participation in a pool, a joint business or an international operating agency.